rjajoo18/Hacklytics-2026/README.md

 ## 🏆 Accomplishments

-- Successfully integrated prediction market sentiment into stochastic financial modeling
+- Built and trained a stacked ensemble (CatBoost + Logistic Regression) to predict tariff probabilities from real-world macroeconomic, sentiment, and policy data
+- Successfully fused ML model outputs with Kalshi prediction market data to compute a novel Surprise Gap metric
-- Implemented a working Merton Jump-Diffusion simulation engine
+- Implemented a working Merton Jump-Diffusion simulation engine fed directly by the Surprise Gap
 - Built an interactive geopolitical risk visualization interface
 - Deployed a RAG-powered AI analyst for contextual interpretation
 - Delivered a cohesive full-stack macro stress-testing platform within a hackathon timeframe